 Farmer-led soil research projects for climate adaptation and mitigation

 Supporting soil health is a priority for a lot of producers, but best management practices can vary widely depending on the particular farm or production system.
-Hear from representatives from four projects that are partnering with farmers to develop, trial, and measure the impact of different management practices on soil health.
-This panel will show how management can support better climate adaptation and mitigation outcomes and highlight the value of user-driven initiatives.
+In this session, we heard from representatives of four projects that are partnering with farmers to develop, trial, and measure the impact of different management practices on soil health.
+This panel showed how management can support better climate adaptation and mitigation outcomes and highlighted the value of user-driven initiatives.

 - The BC Living Lab, Jesse MacDonald, Summerland Research and Development Center, AAFC